Ripen Figs! 7 Tips to Boost Fig Tree Harvests in Cold Climates

 By Steven Biggs

-Fig tree cold hardiness is just one part of getting a good fig harvest in cold climates.
+Fig tree cold-hardiness is only one part of getting a good fig harvest in colder climates.

-Here are the things to think about to harvest more ripe figs if you’re gardening where fig-growing is borderline—or where fig trees are not hardy and need winter protection.
+Keep reading if you want tips to get more figs and speed up the ripening process.
+Then you can harvest more ripe figs. Even if you're gardening where fig-growing is borderline—or where fig trees are not hardy and need winter protection.

 7 Tips to Boost Your Cold-Climate Fig Harvest